trsav/particle-swarm/README.md

 Currently the algorithm is set to terminate when the difference in the value of the function evaluated at the swarm's best position changes less than a certain tolerance value.
 This could be changed at a later date to a more 'clever' solution.

-There are also three important parameters (w,c1,c2) that define how much a particle moves towards the swarm best and it's best.
+There are also two important parameters (c1,c2) that define how much a particle moves towards the swarm best and it's best.
 There has been much discussion over a 'standard' for these parameters (See Bratton, Kennedy: Defining a Standard for Particle Swarm Optimization (2007)) but in reality each problem will perform better with different conditions.
 Optimizing these parameters takes the form of a meta-optimization problem.